Skyvell/bmw-planning/README.md

 - **Duration:** 1-2 weeks
 - **Activities:**
   - Define and document the project scope.
-  - Identify all the AWS components and external integrations (E.g. Core View).
   - Understand the data formats, security requirements, and compliance needs.
+  - Understand the scalability/throughput needs of the product.
+  - Indentify AWS components and external integrations (e.g. Core View).
+  - Pick tools to use that suit these needs.
 - **Output:** A detailed requirement document.

 ### 2. Architecture Design

-- **Duration:** 1-3 weeks
+- **Duration:** 2-4 weeks
 - **Activities:**
   - Design the detailed architecture.
+  - Database design.
   - Identify necessary AWS services and how they will interact.
   - Plan for scalability, security, and compliance.
 - **Output:** Architecture diagrams and service selection.